amanas/bi-school/README.md

-BigData and Hadoop module of escuela-bi
+BigData and hadoop module of escuela-bi
 =======================================
 An introduction to BigData with hadoop - cloudera suite focused